I am Janet Beale, owner and founder of the world famous

 We will make sure we test both parents for the majority of the diseases carried by either or both parent to ensure we produce the healthiest puppies possible, they will be reared to the same high standards to prepare them for family life, even for jobs as working companions for search and rescue and service dog work.

-I also believe and sincerely hope that this combination will never become a recognised breed, simple because humans have to work together since the development of a healthy breed even in livestock breeding, takes 100’s even 1000's of suitable healthy males and females and THEN 100’s of humans all working together towards an agreed standard in order to establish and then maintain sufficient type, genetic diversity and health;
+I also believe, and sincerely hope, that this combination will never become a recognised breed, simply because humans have to work together in the development of a healthy breed even in livestock breeding, and takes 100’s even 1000's of suitable healthy males and females and THEN 100’s of humans all working together towards an agreed standard in order to establish and then maintain sufficient type, genetic diversity and health.

 It is because of this historical lack of club/society support, community and co-operation that the pure breeds of today are largely displaying regular health issues and horrific deformities.

 I truly hope dog breeders attitudes will one day change so instead of fighting and criticising each other, we can work together with respect.
 All breeders (especially the border collie breeders) should be working together to protect and constantly improve their breeds for 100’s of years to come.

 Part ONE - 7 weeks old meeting visitors, older border collie puppy, toy poodles, adult border collie, we also chat about training and ownership responsibilities

 Part TWO - 7 weeks old meeting visitors, older border collie puppy, toy poodles, adult border collie, we also chat about training and ownership responsibilities

 Part THREE - 7 weeks old meeting visitors, older border collie puppy, toy poodles, adult border collie, we also chat about training and ownership responsibilities